We’re more than a place to call home.

 - Do you need additional support with drug and alcohol issues?

-— Want to develop life skills and transition into having more independence?
+- Do you want to develop life skills and gain more independence?

-As well as finding you a safe place to live, we help you take part in meaningful activities to develop hobbies and interests and create opportunities for you to make friends and build relationships.
-And we encourage aspirational thinking to explore your potential and think about how you want to live your life, without limitations.
-Almost everything is possible with the right support.
+Aspire will help you find a safe place to live, take part in activities to develop hobbies and interests, and create opportunities to build friendships.
+We encourage aspirational thinking to explore your potential and think about how you want to live your life without limitations.

-We provide thoughtful and progressive residential care and supported living for adults with mild, moderate and acute learning disabilities, Down’s syndrome, early onset dementia and sensory impairments.
-We provide provision for high support needs and challenging behaviour as well as milder conditions.
+We provide thoughtful and progressive residential care and supported living for adults with learning disabilities, Down's syndrome, early onset dementia and sensory impairments.

 Drugs & Alcohol

-We understand that substance misuse often goes hand in hand with mental health disorders and learning disabilities.
-That’s why we offer dedicated support and rehabilitation services to support service users to tackle these issues.
+We understand that substance missuse often goes hand in hand with mental health disorders and learning disabilities.
+That is why we offer a dedicated support and rehabilitation service to support with these issues.

-We understand that finding your vocation and gainful employment is an important part of living a full and satisfying life.
-It boosts your confidence, affirms your place in society and gives you a renewed sense of purpose that improves mental health and wellbeing.
-But it’s not always easy – if you have additional needs.
-We help you overcome some of these barriers, by helping you access learning, attend work placements and learn new skills.
+We understand that finding your vocation and employment is an important part of living a full and satisfying life.
+It helps boost your confidence and gives you a renewed sense of purpose which can improve mental health and wellbeing.
+We can assist you by helping you access learning, attend work placements and learn new skills.